Siege of Saint-Omer: Background

 In the first months of 1636, while the French armies suffered further defeats against the Duke Charles of Lorraine and the Imperial generalissimo Matthias Gallas, the Count-Duke of Olivares insisted the Cardinal-Infante to continue concentrating the war effort in exploiting the gains in the Lower Rhine and in northern Brabant rather than in an offensive against France, even after the loss of Schenkenschans.
 In late May, however, the offensive operations were suspended and a secondary thrust was launched into France, according to the Cardinal-Infante, because of a dramatic change in circumstances.
-Philip IV wrote to his brother on June ordering him to advance into northern Brabant to try to recapture Schenkenschanz.
+Philip IV wrote to his brother in June ordering him to advance into northern Brabant to try to recapture Schenkenschanz.
 Meanwhile, the Emperor, whose position in Germany had strengthened since the Peace of Prague, had projected an invasion of eastern France, but as his force was not large enough due to logistical problems, he proposed a joint invasion to the Cardinal-Infante.

 On 4 July the Cardinal-Infante, commanding a lightly equipped army, crossed the frontier via Avesnes and took the fortresses of Le Catelet and La Capelle.
 Alarmed by this easy advance, the King of France Louis XIII was forced to move to Paris from Fontainebleau.
 The Spanish army, then led by Thomas Francis of Carignano, the commander of the Army of Flanders, successfully crossed the Somme and invested the vital fortress of Corbie, which surrendered a week later.
 Cardinal Richelieu had no other choice but to suspend the offensive against the Franche-Comté, ordering the army under Henri de Bourbon, Prince de Condé and Charles de La Porte de La Meilleraye to withdraw to defend Paris.
 Another one of Ferdinand's generals, Ottavio Piccolomini, tried to persuade the Cardinal-Infante to advance further into France, but Ferdinand considered that such operation could risk his army and soon retreated to Cambrai, before the Imperialist invasion had begun.
 The French armies regained most of the lost ground over the following months, including Corbie, an operation that absorbed the entire French army and was led directly by Richelieu.